 Diamond burial needs the cremation ashes of the deceased.
 In this type of burial, A portion of the ashes is processed into a rough diamond, and the remaining portion can be buried in a regular manner.

 Because of numerous advantages, diamonds made from ashes become more and more popular.

 Diamond burial, as a variant of cremation, provides more options for people to choose.
 After the deceased has been cremated and a small amount of ash has been processed into a diamond, the residual ash can be scattered in the sea, buried under the roots of a tree, in a litter meadow or in a classic grave.
 This makes diamond burial a particularly versatile burial option.

 Cremation diamonds allow for the creation of a very personal and individual memento of a deceased person.
 Such a jewelry item often gives comfort to the bereaved, as the loved one accompanies a grieving relative even beyond death.

-While tradition often plays a role during mourning and death, memorial diamonds from ashes is a new and also successful way to comfort the loss of a loved one.
-The beautiful piece of jewelry with its special meaning, is something valuable that expresses appreciation to the deceased.
-The fact that the costs are comparable to or even be lower than other forms of burial, is another positive point for this type of keepsake.
-Thus, the diamond out of ashes with its value and its immortality, is a wonderful way to always carry the memory of the deceased person with you and make it visible for others - in a beautiful piece of jewelry that enchants everyone around you and brings out the beauty inside.
+While tradition often plays a role during mourning and death, memorial diamonds from ashes are a new and also successful way to comfort the loss of a loved one.
+The beautiful piece of jewelry with its special meaning is something valuable that expresses appreciation to the deceased.
+The fact that the costs are comparable to or even lower than other forms of burial is another positive point for this type of keepsake.
+Thus, the diamond out of ashes with its value and its immortality is a wonderful way to always carry the memory of the deceased person with you and make it visible to others - in a beautiful piece of jewelry that enchants everyone around you and brings out the beauty inside.